eBay/tsv-utils/docs/TipsAndTricks.md

 ## Using grep and tsv-filter together

 `tsv-filter` is fast, but a quality Unix `grep` implementation is faster.
-There are good reasons for this, notably, `grep` can ignore line boundaries during initial matching (["why GNU grep is fast", Mike Haertel](https://lists.freebsd.org/pipermail/freebsd-current/2010-August/019310.html)).
+There are good reasons for this, notably, `grep` can ignore line boundaries during initial matching (see ["why GNU grep is fast", Mike Haertel](https://lists.freebsd.org/pipermail/freebsd-current/2010-August/019310.html)).

 Much of the time this won't matter, as `tsv-filter` can process gigabyte files in a couple seconds.
 However, when working with much larger files or slow I/O devices, the wait may be longer.
 In these cases, it may be possible to speed things up using `grep` as a first pass filter.
 This will work if there is a string, preferably several characters long, that is found on every line expected in the output, but winnows out a fair number of non-matching lines.